lsst-sitcom/sitcomtn-148/sections/biasStability.rst

 .. figure:: sections/figures/E2136_R33_S02.png

    Run E2136, R33 S02

 .. figure:: sections/figures/E2236_R33_S02.png

    Run E2236, R33 S02

 .. figure:: sections/figures/E2330_R33_S02.png

    Run E2330, R33 S02

 In order to highlight the 2D shape differences, a 2D-overscan correction is applied.
 A few exposures illustrating the variations of the 2D shape for an instable CCD are shown below.
+The 2D shape of the image in amplifier C01 is different in the 3 cases.

 .. figure:: sections/figures/E1880_bias_R33_S02.png